1984 Tour

-The 1984 Tour was a concert tour by hard rock band Van Halen in support of their sixth studio album 1984.
+The 1984 Tour was a concert tour by the American hard rock band Van Halen in support of their sixth studio album 1984.

 Background

 The stage set which was named "Metropolis" was described as the largest production ever taken on the road by a rock band, which consisted of approximately 175 tons of equipment and special effects which had to be hoisted and operated by a hundred chain motors, eight trucks to transport and five buses with almost 100 people to organize.
 On the stage were five crane devices that rose and lowered the lighting during the show, and at the conclusion of the show, would turn 90 degrees to spell out the numbers "1984" in bright white colors.
 The glam metal band Autograph supported Van Halen on a majority of their North American shows.
 At the time of the final three North American shows, Eddie Van Halen made a guest appearance on the Jacksons' Victory Tour, performing "Beat It" alongside Michael Jackson, when he and the rest of Van Halen were in Irving, Texas.
 Following the North American leg, the band flew off to Europe to perform on the Monsters of Rock tour which was part of the tour.
 At the conclusion of the tour, David Lee Roth left Van Halen as relations between him and the other members were at an all-time low.